myclarity/myclarity.github.io/terms-of-use.md

 (ii) You must not employ scraping or similar techniques to aggregate, repurpose, republish or otherwise make use of any Content.
 (iii) You must not alter or remove, attempt to alter or remove any trademark, copyright or other proprietary or legal notices contained in, or appearing on, the Services or any Content appearing on the Services (other than your Content).
 (iv) You must not, and must not permit any third party to, copy or adapt the object code of the Website or any of the Services, or reverse engineer, reverse assemble, decompile, modify or attempt to discover any source or object code of any part of the Services, or circumvent or attempt to circumvent or copy any copy protection mechanism or access any rights management information pertaining to Content other than your Content.
 (v) You must respect the wishes of other users.
-If you are blocked by another user, you agree to not attempt to contact them on SmartDate either from the account you were blocked from or any other account.
+If you are blocked by another user, you agree to not attempt to contact them on Clarity either from the account you were blocked from or any other account.
 (vi) You must not use the Services to upload, post, store, transmit, display, copy, distribute, promote, make available or otherwise communicate to the public:

 - any Content that is offensive, abusive, libelous, defamatory, obscene, racist, ethnically or culturally offensive, indecent, that promotes violence, terrorism, or illegal acts, incites hatred on grounds of race, gender, religion or sexual orientation, or is otherwise objectionable in the Company’s reasonable discretion;